wikimedia/mediawiki-extensions-Cognate/README.md

 1. Set the following in your `LocalSetting.php`:
 ```
 $wgEnableParserCache = false; // Disable the parser cache to be able to see the interwiki links added immediately after you create a page.

-$wgCognateDb = 'default'; // The name of the database which will have Cognate, in this case the default wiki.

 $wgCognateNamespaces = [ 0 ]; // Cognate will work only for entries in the main namespace